nlohani20/flask-blog/README.md

 # flask-blog
-Flask Blog created by me
+A Blog created with Python and flask.